boblemaire/IoTaWatt/Docs/graphPlus.rst

 ..............

 IoTaWatt records each measurement at 5 second intervals.
 That's 17,280 measurements per day.
-The graph size cannot possibly represent that, andit would take a long time to query that amount of data.
+The graph size cannot possibly represent that, and it would take a long time to query that amount of data.
 Instead, IoTaWatt can deliver either the average value or net change of a measurement for any given interval.
 So when plotting a day's worth of data, we ask for automatic grouping which results